ScionFL: Efficient and Robust Secure Quantized Aggregation: Our Framework:

 \tsparagraph{Our Approach} Performing this conversion in~MPC requires many additions and multiplications.
 While linear operations like additions can be calculated for~\enquote{free} in most~MPC protocols, non-linear operations such as multiplications require some form of communication between the MPC servers.
-Hence, computing the middle term is costly, especially when there is a large number of shares involved.
-Instead, we investigate a novel approximation approach: To approximate~$\bitbAr$ in~Eq.~\eqref{eq:bit-arithmetic-general-parts}, we keep the sum and product terms unchanged and replace only the middle term.
-At a high level, the idea is to replace~$\termMid$ in~Eq.~\eqref{eq:bit-arithmetic-general-parts} with its expected value~$\E[\termMid]$~(that depends on~$\numshares$) such that the approximate value of~$\bitbAr$, denoted by $\bitbapprox$, retains~$\E[\bitbapprox]=\bitb$.
-The expectation of~$\termSum$ and~$\termProd$ in~Eq.~\eqref{eq:bit-arithmetic-general-parts} is first calculated, and~$\E[\termMid]$ is inferred using the fact that~$\E[\bitbapprox]=\bitb$.
-This analysis is summarised in~Lem.~\ref{lemma:bitA-exp-analysis}.
+Hence, computing the middle term is costly, especially when a large number of shares is involved.